 First, some definitions

-This is a board definition of DaaS, meaning any of the following is “DaaS” as far as I’m concerned:
+This is a broad definition of DaaS, meaning any of the following is “DaaS” as far as I’m concerned:

 - Windows Server / RDSH-based (“session per user”)